p2kmgcl/seniore/CONTRIBUTING.md

 When you create your contribution, please keep this list in mind:

-- Start from the existing `develop` branch and add your changes.
+- Start from the existing `master` branch and add your changes.
   **Use [conventional commits][1] to write your commit messages**.
 - Create your contribution.
 - Ensure any install or build dependencies are removed before the end of the